Android Messages v2.9 prepares to launch Allo-like web interface, Google-enhanced chat features, and payments to businesses [APK Teardown]

 Finally, it looks like Android Messages may become a place to make purchases.
 Back in November, Google added support for sending money to friends with the use of Google Wallet, but that wasn't really suited for business use.

 Some new text in the app indicates that Google is going to angle Android Messages to also support purchases.
-The theme of the new strings is fairly unmistakeable, including common consumer terms like 'checkout and 'order summary.'
+The theme of the new strings is fairly unmistakeable, including common consumer terms like 'checkout' and 'order summary.'
 Another key clue is the activity where these are displayed, which is named messaging.ui.businesspayments.PaymentsSummaryActivity.

 strings